bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Labs/lab6.md

  * Do this for the entire grid:   find the level at which _p_ floods for __all__  point _p=(i, j)_ in the grid

 Hint: Generalize the BFS from above, and express this as a shortest-path problem.
 A path on a grid consists of cells.
-   * Consider a path between the ocean and a cell p.
-Imagine the water coming to p along this path, and flooding this path.
+   * Consider a path between the sea and a cell _p_.
+Imagine the water coming to _p_ along this path, and flooding this path until reaching _p_.
 Which cell along this path tells us  at what level will _p_  flood?
    * Use this to define the cost of a path
    * Of all paths from p to the sea, which one do we want?